danielmiessler/fabric/README.md

 - **First, we use `Markdown` to help ensure maximum readability and editability**.
 This not only helps the creator make a good one, but also anyone who wants to deeply understand what it does. _Importantly, this also includes the AI you're sending it to!_

-Here's an example of a Fabric Pattern
+Here's an example of a Fabric Pattern.

 ```bash
 https://github.com/danielmiessler/fabric/blob/main/patterns/extract_wisdom/system.md